GiuseppeRaso/web-components/README.md

 The main reason for this polyfill is that it supports nested components via innerHTML, appendChild etc...

+It is intended to work in Edge 18 (pre-chromium).

 Just clone the repository and include the polyfill via script tag.
 You can also see the example.

-If IE11 support is needed, ES6 syntax needs to be transpiled by Babel.